![]() |

-Mr. Brown and Nina,
+Mr. Brown and Nina, documenting the documenter. |

 Language is a living medium, shaped by these new realities and shaping them in turn.
 When we designed the week-long curriculum for WordPlay, we sought to draw on the most elastic, adaptable, inventive, and fun aspects of language to create a program that would engage middle-school age learners, give them confidence in their journey toward high school, and show them their own strengths and interests in the world of spoken and written English.